testcontainers/testcontainers-go/docs/features/follow_logs.md

 [Passing LogConsumers](../../logconsumer_test.go) inside_block:logConsumersAtRequest
 <!--/codeinclude-->

-Please check that it's possible to configure the log producer with an slice of functional options.
+Please check that it's possible to configure the log production with an slice of functional options.
 These options must be of the `LogProducerOption` type:

 ```go
 type LogProducerOption func(*DockerContainer)
 ```

-At the moment, _Testcontainers for Go_ exposes an option to set log producer timeout, using the `WithLogProducerTimeout` function.
+At the moment, _Testcontainers for Go_ exposes an option to set log production timeout, using the `WithLogProducerTimeout` function.

 _Testcontainers for Go_ will read this log producer/consumer configuration to automatically start producing logs if an only if the consumers slice contains at least one valid `LogConsumer`.